syncfusion-content/blazor-docs/blazor/appbar/position.md

 ---
 layout: post
 title: Positioning in Blazor AppBar Component | Syncfusion
-description: Checkout and learn about Positioning in Blazor AppBar component in Blazor Server App and Blazor WebAssembly App.
+description: Check out and learn about Positioning in the Blazor AppBar component in the Blazor Server App and the Blazor WebAssembly App.
 platform: Blazor
 control: AppBar
 documentation: ug